sima-sigmod2024/sima/README.md

-# SiMa: Effective and Efficient Matching Across Data
+# SiMa: Effective and Efficient Matching Across Data Silos

 This repo includes the code used for implementing SiMa, as described in "SiMa: Effective and Efficient Matching Across Data Silos Using Graph Neural Networks".